Edison Schuko

 Sound Designer

 For The Dragon King’s Daughter, I was presented with a very sonically rich story featuring Dragons, Magic, and mythical creatures.
-The show takes place in ancient China where Kenny, a young boy from modern-day New York City, is transported back in time and must find his way back home.
+The show takes place in ancient China where Kenny, a young boy from modern-day New York City, is transported back in time by a magical tablet computer and must find his way back home.

-The show presented opportunities for crafting unique sound effects that could blend with the world of the composer’s music.
+The show presented many opportunities for crafting unique sound effects that could blend with the world of the composer’s music.
+Since the first magical item that Kenny encounters is a modern electric device, I put electrical elements into all the magic throughout the show.
+I used a combination of hardware synths and samples to create the sounds.

 Love & Depositions